netdata/blog/content/posts/cmocka-testing.md

 {{< figure src="/img/20191127-cmoka-diagram-1.jpeg" alt="" position="center" style="border-radius: 4px;" caption="A diagram from our unit testing guru Andrew Moss on the complexity of Netdata's web API and URL processing." captionPosition="center" >}}

 The only additional facility that we need is control over memory.
-We have to make each test reproducible, and that means being certain no state accidentally propagates out of out test and into another.
-CMocka can checkpoint the state of memory in between tests and give us rigid guarantees that a test passes because of what we did **inside the test**—not because an earlier test accidentally set us up to give the right result.
+We have to make each test reproducible, and that means being certain no state accidentally propagates out of one test and into another. cmocka can checkpoint the state of memory in between tests and give us rigid guarantees that a test passes because of what we did **inside the test**—not because an earlier test accidentally set us up to give the right result.

-Although CMocka is a powerful base for us to build testing upon, it lacks a feature that is critical to the tests that we want to build.
+Although cmocka is a powerful base for us to build testing upon, it lacks a feature that is critical to the tests that we want to build.
 In typical unit-testing, each piece of functionality inside the system being tested needs a separate piece code to test it.
 If we want to test 10 pieces of functionality, then we must write 10 tests.